junxit/us-congress-bills-115/metadata.md

 - 2017-02-17 — Introduced in Senate
 - 2017-02-17 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S1400-1415; text of measure as passed: CR S1400-1415)
 - 2017-02-17 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S1400-1415; text of measure as passed: CR S1400-1415)
+- 2017-02-24 — Message on Senate action sent to the House.
+- 2017-02-27 — Received in the House.
+- 2017-02-27 — Referred to the House Committee on Science, Space, and Technology.